ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/theme_development.md

 "TDD"-ing to completeness.

-In this case, most of the testing is done by visual inspection of the built theme, rather than formal test scripts.
-Use the
+In this case, most of the testing is done by visual inspection of the built theme, rather than formal test scripts; [use the example component pages to help with testing!][docs-example-components]
-[example component pages][docs-example-components] to help!

 This theme is based on commit [`1fb26fc`][current-version] of the [GOV.UK Tech Docs template][govuk-tech-docs].